-- Bachelor's Degree from an accredited college or university - GPA of 3.0 or better in the last 60 credit hours - An accounting GPA of at least 3.0 - GMAT scores at average percentile or better - ENTRANCE SCORE: ES = (GPA X 200) + GMAT): above 1120
+- Bachelor's Degree from an accredited college or university. - GPA of 3.0 or better in the last 60 credit hours - An accounting GPA of at least 3.0 - GMAT scores at average percentile or better - ENTRANCE SCORE: ES = (GPA X 200) + GMAT): above 1120

-- Bachelor's Degree from an accredited college or university - GPA below 3.0 2.5 in the last 60 credit hours - GMAT scores at average percentile or better - ENTRANCE SCORE: ES = (GPA X 200) + GMAT): at least 1000 - OTHER EVIDENCE: At least one of the following: - Two Letters of Recommendation - Professional experience and/or awards
+- Bachelor's Degree from an accredited college or university. - GPA below 3.0 2.5 in the last 60 credit hours - GMAT scores at average percentile or better - ENTRANCE SCORE: ES = (GPA X 200) + GMAT): at least 1000 - OTHER EVIDENCE: At least one of the following: - o Two Letters of Recommendation - o Professional experience and/or awards

-Students lacking academic business or accounting prerequisites or with a deficiency in their accounting GPA may be granted conditional status subject to the completion of the leveling coursework and/or achievement of the required GPA in undergraduate accounting courses.
+Students lacking academic business or accounting prerequisites or with a deficiency in their accounting GPA may be granted conditional status subject to the completion of the leveling coursework and/or achievement of the required

+GPA in undergraduate accounting courses.
 Conditional admission will normally be changed to regular status upon successful completion of pre-professional leveling courses including an accounting GPA of 3.0 in the pre-professional courses.

-Admission for UTPB undergraduate accounting students:
+Admission for UT Permian Basin undergraduate accounting students:

-Currently enrolled undergraduate students at UTPB majoring in Accountancy may qualify for admission into the Dual Degree Program in Professional Accountancy described in the UTPB Undergraduate Catalog.
+Currently enrolled undergraduate students at UT Permian Basin majoring in Accountancy may qualify for admission into the Dual Degree Program in Professional Accountancy described in the UT Permian Basin Undergraduate Catalog.